Skip to content

 devika rege's quarterlife

-Review of Devika Rege’s Quarterlife”
+Review of Devika Rege’s Quarterlife

-Devika Rege’s debut novel, Quarterlife, published in 2023, opens up the fraught political realities in India after the emergence of the right-wing nationalist party rose to power in 2014.
 The story follows three people whose lives are deeply intertwined with each other and those around them.
-Set in the Indian state of Maharashtra, where both business capital and Maratha identity collide and complicate political relations, the Hindu nationalist vision first took shape.
+Set in Maharashtra — where business capital and Maratha identity collide and shape political tensions — the novel also traces how Hindu nationalist ideologies first took root and came to sustain.

 Devika Rege’s Quarterlife opens up the ways in which each of these elements came to engage and contradict each other.
 In doing so, Rege’s work tries to provide a chorus to the multitude of ideological perspectives—and their impending fault lines—that make up the new India.

-The story begins with Naren Agashe, a Green Card-wielding, Wall Street consultant, dismayed by his existence in America, who returns to Bombay, or Mumbai, full of ambition and potential for progress in the new India.
-As Naren would say: “See, in every country’s life, there comes a golden age that will ride its transformation into a modern state.
-That means they will make wealth in a way neither their fathers could, nor their sons will.”
 And when asked what makes it his generation, he says, “India won her political freedom in 1947 and her economic freedom came in 1991, but it wasn’t until this election that our political and business class got aligned.
 And just in time.
 Two-thirds of our population is under thirty-five.
 Couple that with a government focused on manufacturing, and we could become the world’s biggest labour force and consumer market in one go!”

 In each of these characters, there is a certain intent: While Naren seeks to move “towards freedom”, Amanda seeks to rediscover herself and to move “towards purpose”, and Rohit wants to understand his own roots and “towards identity”.

-There are other characters too.
-There is Ifra, who runs the non-government organisation where Amanda is deputed, and who is dating Gyaan, and who is friends with the Agashes.
 Until, one not-so-fine day, the day of “stalemate”, the day when Ifra decides to break up with Gyaan, and to leave India at once for Dubai, and later on to London, where she heads the World Bank.
 And then, there is also Cyrus, who is a Queer himself, but his politics do not go beyond his Queerness.

 Devika Rege's Quarterlife